AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-batch-data.md

 1. Select the request **[!DNL Data Ingestion API > Batch Ingestion > Finish uploading a file to a dataset in a batch.]**
 1. In the **Params** tab, enter `COMPLETE` as the **action**
 1. In the **Params** tab, enter your batch id.
 Do not worry about dataset id or filePath, if they are present.
-1. Update the URL of the POST remove the dataset id or filePath placeholders, if they are present
+1. Make sure the URL of the POST is `https://platform.adobe.io/data/foundation/import/batches/:batchId?action=COMPLETE` and that there aren't any unnecessary references to the `datasetId` or `filePath`
 1. Click **Send** and you should get a 200 OK response with '1' in the response body

     ![Batch complete](assets/ingestion-crm-complete.png)